 - Subscribe to Leasing Information from the Michigan DNR

-- Part 5, Section 502, Act 451, Public Acts of 1994, as amended, authorizes the Department of Natural Resources to enter into contracts for the Metallic Minerals Leasing Program.
-The following forms and documents provide information regarding metallic mineral leasing requirements:
+- Part 5, Section 502, Act 451, Public Acts of 1994, as amended, authorizes the Michigan Department of Natural Resources to enter into contracts for the Nonmetallic Minerals Leasing Program.

 - Full Release of Lease(s) (PR 4058-2)

-- Metallic/Nonmetallic Mineral Lease Minimum Royalty Remittance (PR 4227-4)
+- Nonmetallic/Metallic Mineral Lease Minimum Royalty Remittance (PR 4227-4)